Botz-Nithish/Botz_Mining/README.md

 Welcome to **Botz_Mining**, a customizable mining script built for FiveM using **ox_lib**.
 This resource is built for performance, user interaction, and easy integration into your **ESX-server**.
 If you like this project feel free to put a like!
+> If you like this project feel free to put a like and a star on my project!!
 > 🔗 GitHub: [Botz-Nithish/Botz_Mining](https://github.com/Botz-Nithish/Botz_Mining)

 ---